bioinfo-pf-curie/vegan/docs/profiles.md

 ###  `multiconda`

 Build a new conda environment for each process before running the pipeline.
-Use the option `--condaCacheDir` to change the default conda cache directory.
+Use the option `--condaCacheDir` to change the default conda cache directory or use existing conda environments.

 ###  `path`